-Benefits of Nanotherapeutics
+Benefits of Nanomedicine: Nanotherapeutics

-Nanomedicine is also applicable for drugs that are absorbed too quickly and removed from the body as waste before treatment can be affective.
+Nanomedicine is also applicable for drugs absorbed too quickly and removed from the body as waste before treatment can be effective.
 Nanomedicine can increase the time period in which a drug remains active in the body.

-Benefits of Nanodiagnostics
+Benefits of Nanomedicine: Nanodiagnostics

 Nanotechnology has also been applied to diagnostics because of the distinct optical, magnetic and structural properties of nanomaterials which make them suitable for diagnostic imaging and tumor detection.

 Nanoparticles have greater adaptable optical and magnetic features than larger materials because of modified quantum mechanics at the nanoscale.
 Therefore, the simple alteration of nanoparticle size can calibrate properties such as color.

 An important aspect of medical diagnostics is the detection and identification of the substance used for diagnostic results.
 Because various colors can be produced by changing the size of the nanoparticle, this is particularly useful for the color coding and labeling of materials used during diagnostic tests.

 Diagnostic imaging is defined as non-invasive methods for identifying and monitoring disease in the body.
 Nanotechnology is being used to enhance current medical imaging methods, such as nuclear magnetic resonance spectroscopy for MRI scans.

 The images produced are based on exploiting the magnetic properties of atomic nuclei.
 To produce electromagnetic excitation at the nanoscale, a new method of magnetic field manipulation has been produced via radio-frequency pulses emitted at a micro-second timescale.